najia096/Book-Library/README.md

 - Virtual environment (venv)

 ## AWS Deployment
-This project is deployed on AWS using S3 for the frontend and EC2 for the backend.
-Follow the

-For a detailed walkthrough, please refer to the [YouTube video]([YOUR_YOUTUBE_VIDEO_LINK](https://youtu.be/800UdEBltGw?si=pXAgJoWt6Cyb5R7A)) I created, which covers the entire deployment process.
+For a detailed walkthrough, please refer to the [YouTube video](https://youtu.be/800UdEBltGw?si=pXAgJoWt6Cyb5R7A) I created, which covers the entire deployment process.